Nymeria8/blast2interact/README.md

 GPLv2

-##Known limitations:

-For now:
-+ It only accepts the rapsearchoutput.aln file
-+ Only works in the Blast2Go edition for comand line Blast2Go4pipe (still figuring it out)
-+ Only works with a sequence name as "name|size1234", where 1234 is used for the size of the sequence

 ##Found a bug?

-Or maybe just wanto to drop some feedback?
+Or maybe just wan to drop some feedback?
 Just open an issue on github!